GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 > D.4 - How has population growth changed over the period of 2003-2012 across different country income level groups?
 > - it will be usefull to use the `collapse` command, aggregating up the sum by income level and year
-> - Population growth in 2016 would look like
+> - The equation for population growth in 2016 would look like:
 >     * ` popgrowth_16 = (pop_16 - pop_15)/pop_15`
-> - in order to get the year before the observation, you will want to make sure you first sort (`sort inc year`) and then use `pop[_n-1]`, where `_n` is the number of the current observation.
+> - in order to get the year before the current observation, you will want to make sure you first sort (`sort inc year`) and then use `pop[_n-1]`, where `_n` is the number of the current observation.
 > - see `help _n`
 > - since this is a time series, it would be good to use a `line` or `connected` plot if you are going to graph this.
 > - it will be useful to break the graphs into [small multiples] (https://en.wikipedia.org/wiki/Small_multiple), using the `by` option